FAU-LAP/NOMAD-CAMELS/docs/source/doc/api/Using_API.md

 ## General Information

-To communicate with CAMELS send HTTP requests to its web server.
+The CAMELS API works by sending HTTP requests to its web server.

-To use any request other than the home path of the web server you need to authenticate your request using the API key (see [here](Creating_API_Keys.md) how to create API keys).
+To use any request other than the home path of the web server you need to authenticate your request using the API key (see [Creating API Keys](Creating_API_Keys.md)).

 If you are using a regular browser to access the web server you will be asked to authenticate yourself.
 Simply enter the API key in the password section.
-The username can be left empty or be anything.
+The username can be anything or empty.
 This will look something like this
 ![Example image of the authentication pop up in the browser](images/image.png)

 Once logged in the browser will stay authenticated when using further requests until you close the browser.

-Following there are descriptions for the most useful commands.
+Bellow are descriptions for the most useful commands.

 ```{attention}
 In the following all paths are given als relative paths from `//localhost:<port>/`.